Veterans Trauma Network

 For more information, email Blesma at firstname.lastname@example.org or call 020 8548 7080.

 NHS prosthetic services for veterans

-The veterans' prosthetics programme was set up to put into practise the key findings of 'A better deal for military amputees', a report by Dr Andrew Murrison MP.
+The veterans' prosthetics programme was set up to put into practice the key findings of "A better deal for military amputees", a report by Dr Andrew Murrison MP.

 Dr Murrison recommended that a small number of multidisciplinary centres should provide specialist prosthetic and rehabilitation services to ensure veterans have access to high-quality care similar to that provided by the armed forces.

 9 Disablement Service Centres (DSCs) across England have been selected to provide enhanced services to veterans who have lost a limb as a result of their service in the armed forces:

 - Bristol – Bristol Centre for Enablement, North Bristol NHS Trust

 - Leicester – Leicester Specialist Mobility Centre, provided by Opcare on behalf of clinical commissioning groups (CCGs)